Car Hire Insurance in Europe

 Hiring a car in Europe can be dramatically different than renting in other countries, particularly when it comes to insurance coverage.

 Most rental car companies in Europe offer a Collision Damage Waiver (CDW) or a Loss Damage Waiver (LDW) which helps limit your out-of-pocket costs if the car is damaged or stolen while you are renting it.
-There is one major difference between the two and they both come with an excess or deductible that will need to be paid so it is important to understand what a CDW or LDW covers and what it doesn’t.
+There is one major difference between the two, and they both come with an excess or deductible that will need to be paid so it is important to understand what a CDW or LDW covers and what it doesn’t.

-In addition, it is possible to purchase excess insurance for rental cars which will reimburse you for the excess or deductible that comes with a CDW or LDW.
+In addition, it is possible to purchase car hire excess insurance for rental cars which will reimburse you for the excess or deductible that comes with a CDW or LDW.
 Keep reading to learn everything you need to know about protecting your wallet when renting a vehicle in Europe.

 What is a CDW?

 A Collision Damage Waiver or CDW is protection you can purchase when renting a vehicle in Europe that puts a cap on your financial obligation if the vehicle is damaged in a collision.
 A CDW is not insurance.
-A CDW will cover the cost to repair your rental vehicle as well as cover any loss of rental income for the rental agency if the vehicle is damaged in a collision.
+A CDW will cover the cost to repair your rental vehicle as well as any loss of rental income for the rental agency if the vehicle is damaged in a collision.

 A CDW does come with exclusions, it only covers the bodywork of the vehicle, excluding other sections of the car.
 In addition to limited coverage, a CDW has an “excess” or “deductible” that must be paid by you before it will cover the balance of the repair.